Feature Comparison

 Most models allow one to turn off P-TTL mode and simply control the flash manually.
 This is done by setting the flash to output at a certain fraction of its full power, normally ¹⁄₁, ½, ¼, ⅛, etc.

-The top-of-the-line Pentax AF540FGZ, Sigma EF-530 DG Super, and Promaster 7500EDF flashes each have 7 steps to ¹⁄₆₄, followed by the Pentax AF360FGZ at 6 steps to ¹⁄₃₂ and the Sakar flash at 5 steps to ¹⁄₁₆.
+The top-of-the-line Pentax AF540FGZ, Sigma EF-530 DG Super and EF-610 DG Super, and Promaster 7500EDF flashes each have seven steps to ¹⁄₆₄, followed by the Pentax AF360FGZ and Tumax DPT5 at six steps to ¹⁄₃₂, and the Tumax DPT3 at five steps to ¹⁄₁₆.

 Of course, since the AF360FGZ has about half the power of the AF540FGZ, ¹⁄₃₂ of the former is about the same power as ¹⁄₆₄ of the latter.